-Near the end of his life, the Roman Stoic philosopher Seneca wrote beautiful insights into letters to his friend.
+Near the end of his life, the Roman philosopher Seneca weaved beautiful and timeless insights into letters to his friends.

-This letter, found in the wonderful collection Seneca, Volume IV, Epistles 1-65, is on the subject of saving time but contains wisdom on how we squander it as well.
+This letter from Seneca to Lucilius, found in the wonderful collection Seneca, Volume IV, Epistles 1-65, is on the subject of saving time but also offers a timeless reminder on how we squander it as well.

 You may desire to know how I, who preach to you so freely, am practising.
 I confess frankly: my expense account balances, as you would expect from one who is free-handed but careful.
 I cannot boast that I waste nothing, but I can at least tell you what I am wasting, and the cause and manner of the loss; I can give you the reasons why I am a poor man.
 My situation, however, is the same as that of many who are reduced to slender means through no fault of their own: every one forgives them, but no one comes to their rescue.

 What is the state of things, then?
 It is this: I do not regard a man as poor, if the little which remains is enough for him.
 I advise you, however, to keep what is really yours; and you cannot begin too early.
 For, as our ancestors believed, it is too late to spare when you reach the dregs of the cask.a Of that which remains at the bottom, the amount is slight, and the quality is vile.
 Farewell.

 The Epistles make a gentle introduction to Seneca and stoic philosophy.
 For more recommendations, see the stoic reading list.